 The employees on your internal team carry a huge amount of responsibility, so you must be sure each and every one can be trusted.
 If someone has breached your confidence in any way, you simply have to let them go.

 Of course, the last thing you want is for their departure cause a major uproar, resulting in unsettled clients and disrupting the flow of business.
 The person’s departure won’t go unnoticed — especially if they have a high-profile role on your team— but if you handle the situation in a discrete manner, it should keep the disruption to a minimum.
 Use these 5 strategies for the replacement of an employee.

 First and foremost, determine if the person needs to be terminated immediately, or if they should stay on board until you find a replacement.
-This should be taken on a case-by-case basis, but accounting and finance professionals deal with very sensitive information, so there’s a strong chance the employee will need to be fired at once.
+This should be taken on a case-by-case basis, but some professionals deal with very sensitive information, so there’s a strong chance the employee will need to be fired at once.

 Parading candidates through your office is bound to raise eyebrows, so you’ll have to deviate from your standard interview strategy.
 Secure an off-site location for these meetings, so you don’t have to sneak candidates in and out the back door.

-Need a little help identifying talent within your organization?
-Contact Sparks Group, the premier staffing firm and temp agency in DC, MD, and VA.
+Need a little help identifying top talent for your organization?
+Contact Sparks Group, the premier staffing firm and temp agency in Maryland, DC, Virginia, North Carolina, and beyond.
 Our team of staffing experts will find the right fit for your organization.